acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

     result = self%as_str()
 ```

 *Description*: Returns a copy of the string slice component of a scalar `String`.
+This procedure is identical in function to the type conversion `result = str(self)`.

 ### [cast](../../type/string.html#boundprocedure-cast)